BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 ![smart screen warning keep](/img/exporters/installer/Installer.png)

 Once launched the application should auto detect all the installation folders from your Autodesk applications.
-In case it fails to do so, you could still manually location the targetted software.
+In case it fails to do so, you could still manually location the targeted software.

 You can now easily install or update any of your 3d authoring tools to the latest prerelease available on Github.